Main content | back to top

 Workshops organized were geared towards grooming students for the market after they graduate.
 Expert Shell staff coached students on the subtleties of becoming successful professionals or business owners.

-These events covered topics such as marketing, tendering, project management, negotiations and public speaking skills, which are vital qualifications and skills required by the labor market.
+These events covered topics such as marketing, tendering, project management, negotiations, and public speaking skills, which are vital qualifications and skills required by the

 Bridging the Gap between Academic and “Real Life”